Tesla0Maximum/data-analysis/README.md

 Car_Market_Analysis.pdf: The research documenting the study.

+plots.zip: Containing all the plots exported from the study.

 **Research Objective**

 The study aims to analyze the impact of factors such as age, mileage, fuel type, transmission type, and engine specifications on the selling prices of used cars.